Simply Red: 1996–2000

 McIntyre, the only original remaining band member aside from lead singer Hucknall, left the group after the Life album, as did Pereira.
 From that time in 1996, Simply Red was essentially a trade name for Hucknall and a bevy of session musicians, which would vary from track to track (and gig to gig) as needed, although all post-1996 Simply Red albums and live shows did include contributions from sax player Ian Kirkham.
-Returning drummer Gota Yashiki (co-producing several album tracks) and backing vocalist Dee Johnson were also frequently involved with the band's later recordings and shows, as was new keyboardist/co-producer Andy Wright.
+Returning drummer Gota Yashiki (co-producing several album tracks) and backing vocalists Dee Johnson and Sarah Brown were also frequently involved with the band's later recordings and shows, as was new keyboardist/co-producer Andy Wright.

-East West Records issued the compilation album Greatest Hits in 1996, reportedly against Hucknall's wishes.
-The album featured one new track, a cover of the 1973 Aretha Franklin hit "Angel" which was co-produced with The Fugees (who also served as backing musicians).
-Released as a single, "Angel" reached #4 in the UK.
+East West Records issued the compilation album Greatest Hits in 1996.
+The album featured one new track, a cover of the 1973 Aretha Franklin hit "Angel", which was co-produced with the Fugees (who also served as backing musicians).
+Released as a single, "Angel" reached number 4 in the UK.

-1998 saw the release of the cover-heavy Blue, which produced four UK top 40 singles, including the top 10 hits "Say You Love Me" and "The Air That I Breathe".
+In 1998, the cover-heavy Blue was released, which had four UK top 40 singles, including the top 10 hits "Say You Love Me" and a cover of "The Air That I Breathe".
 The follow-up album, 1999's Love and the Russian Winter, was a relative disappointment, spawning two minor hits that failed to break the top 10.

 Simply Red were dropped from their label, East West Records in April 2000.
 Hucknall subsequently set up the website Simplyred.com to handle releases of new recordings; the new label/website venture proved to be quite successful, many of the band's Simplyred.com releases selling and charting almost as well as their earlier recordings.